 How Jaw Tension Can Lead To Headaches & What To Do About It

-Jaw clenching and teeth grinding—known medically as bruxism—are actually pretty common (about 20% of the adult population is thought to do it during normal times), and it turns out they are most prevalent among young women.
-Research has confirmed that there is definitely a psychological component to bruxism, and grinding your teeth while awake is widely considered to be a reaction to stress.
+About 20% of the adult's population (primarily young women) are thought to clench their jaws and grind their teeth, and that number has likely increased since the start of COVID-19.
+Research has confirmed that there is definitely a psychological component the behavior, and grinding your teeth while awake is widely considered to be a reaction to stress.
 Gandhi said that people will often grind their teeth in their sleep during stressful periods, too.

 How jaw and teeth tension can lead to headaches, and what to do about it.

 "All that pressure while clenching actually increases temporal headaches," Gandhi explained.
 "The way to get rid of these headaches is to stop clenching your jaw by addressing the underlying stressors going on through stress management."